RAHB-REALTORS-Association/email-autodrafts/README.md

 # Email Auto-ReplAI

-Email Auto-drafter is a Python tool that uses AI to automate drafting responses to unread Gmail messages, streamlining email management tasks.
+Email Auto-ReplAI is a Python tool that uses AI to automate drafting responses to unread Gmail messages, streamlining email management tasks.
 It can use either a local AI model or the OpenAI API based on your configuration.

 ## Setup